paultopia/gobbledygook/content/pages/syllabus.md

 - A note from last year on a [4 recap/further explanation of the probability issue the class that year got stuck on]({filename}../Lessons/totalprob.md)**

+For **Week 4 practice homework**, go to the "Strings" problems in the [HackerRank Python Domain](https://www.hackerrank.com/domains/python) and do:

+- "sWAP cASE"

+- "String Split and Join"

+- "Mutations"

+- "Find a string"

+- "String Validators"

+- "Text Wrap" and

+- "Capitalize!"

 ### Week 5

 Initial explorations into data with data visualization in Python.
 Basic properties of data, measures of central tendency, exploratory data analysis.